Historical Sustainability Updates & Projects

 While officials meet at the CoP26 held in Glasgow’s during 1-12 November 2021 to focus on respective measures that governments are willing to implement to meet agreed targets, global attention is also on the actual and potential role of higher education to nurture learning about and action for climate change.

 Responding to the need to showcase good practice, the UK University Climate Network offered case studies to illustrate effective climate change education practices.
-The case of the Sustainability Forum is included in the collection.
+The case of the Sustainability Forum [PDF] is included in the collection.
 It was authored by Bedfordshire’s Dr Diana Pritchard and former colleague, Dr Nicholas Worsfold who now works at Brunel University.

 16-18 June 2021